 1. Marketing Qualified Lead (MQL) to Sales Qualified Lead (SQL) Conversion Rate

 Marketing qualified leads (MQL) is a key marketing metric for digital marketing teams.
-MQLs measures the volume of leads generated by marketing efforts that are then passed on to sales.
-SQLs are leads who meet a certain threshold defined by the sales team, making them a qualified prospect.
+MQLs measure the volume of leads generated by marketing efforts that are then passed on to sales.
+SQLs are leads who meet a certain threshold defined by the sales team, making them qualified prospects.

 The MQL to SQL conversion rate measures how many MQLs convert to an SQL.
 Why is this important for digital marketing teams?
 Like most of the metrics in this list, it’s a good way to measure impact at a particular stage of your lifecycle.

 2. Customer Lifetime Value